yomnabarakate21/HR-API/README.md

 # Project Title

 ```
-This is an Api for a cv_extractor application, dealing with different requests
+This is an Api for a company, dealing with different requests
-and supplying the application with data from MongoDB that is hosted on the cloud.
+and supplying the application with data from a MongoDB.
 ```

 ## Getting Started